-The Models command in the Views
+The Models command in the Views menu specifies models and

 Creating a New Model

 Click New to create another model.
 Name the model by typing the name in the Rename data field and clicking Rename.

 It is also possible to create a new model by typing a model name and then clicking New.